ryandawsonuk/k8snamespaces-startrek/README.md

 ## Cross the namespace divide

-Go to the k8sdescrioptor for tng and replace the value of SCIENCE_OFFICER_CALL_URL (http://science-officer:8080/call) with http://science-officer.tos:8080/call.
+Go to the k8sdescriptor for tng and replace the value of SCIENCE_OFFICER_CALL_URL (http://science-officer:8080/call) with http://science-officer.tos:8080/call.
 Save the change and do:

 `kubectl apply -f ./tng/k8sdescriptor.yaml` <br>
 `kubectl delete --all pods --namespace=tng` <br/>

 Now TNG Bridge and Captain will be calling the Science Officer of TOS.

-If you want to be sure that it really is using this then replace 'science-officer.tos' with 'fred' and repeat.
+If you want to be sure that it really is using this then delete the tos namespace with `kubectl delete namespace tos` and see that the call now fails.

 ## To Clean up